Personal profile

 Haley is a qualified and professionally registered paramedic, nurse & midwife with experience in both rural and metropolitan areas.
 Haley is a dually qualified Extended Care (ECP) and Intensive Care Paramedic (ICP) and a team member of AUSMAT (Australian Medical Assistance Teams).

 Haley has had varied clinical nursing & midwifery experience.
 She has worked in a wide variety of nursing settings and across the scope of midwifery in both high-risk hospital settings and in planned home birth models.
-Haley is also an IBCLC (International Board Certified Lactation Consultant) working in private practice.
+Haley also has experience as an IBCLC (International Board Certified Lactation Consultant) in private practice.

 Teaching